gregvers/functions-samples/oci-objectstorage-list-objects-java/README.md

   In the current folder, you have the following files:
   - `pom.xml` specifies all the dependencies for your function
   - `func.yaml` that contains metadata about your function and declares properties
-  - `src/main/java/com/example/fn/ObjectStoreList.java` which contains the Java code
+  - `src/main/java/com/example/fn/ObjectStorageListObjects.java` which contains the Java code

-  The name of your function *list-objects* is specified in `func.yaml`.
+  The name of your function *oci-objectstorage-list-objects* is specified in `func.yaml`.

 ### Deploy the function
   ![user input icon](../images/userinput.png)